lsst-ts/argocd-csc/apps/ocsscheduler/README.md

-# mtscheduler
+# ocsscheduler

-A Helm chart for deploying the MTScheduler CSC.
+A Helm chart for deploying the Scheduler CSC with index 3.

 ## Values